CeeblueTV/webrtc-client/README.md

 > [!CAUTION]
 >
-> Using TURN ensures near-universal connectivity, but introduces important tradeoffs:
-> - Relaying adds latency.
-> - TURN over TCP/TLS doesn’t handle congested networks well, video can freeze or slow down.
+> By default, TURN is enabled to ensure near-universal connectivity, but it can introduce important trade-offs (relaying adds latency, TCP/TLS doesn’t handle congested networks well), video may freeze or slow down.
->
-> Use TURN wisely, it should be your last resort.
+> You can disable it by configuring your own [Connect.Params.iceServer] to override default settings in [Streamer.start] or [Player.start] methods

 ## Requirements